pgrill/guidelines/django/README.rst

 Also, by writing tests first, you'll have a clear definition of the required public interface, the client requirements and a clear ending point of the development process.
-Once your test suit passes, you've successfully implemented the requirements, of course this doesn't necessarily means you are done, refactor is a key element in the development of any kind of software.
+Once your test suit passes, you've successfully implemented the requirements, of course this doesn't necessarily mean you are done, refactor is a key element in the development of any kind of software.

 Project structure and configuration